-Land at the former Minster School has been allocated on the Policies Map for mixed use development including around 13 dwellings and enhanced Open Space.
+Land at the former Minster School has been allocated on the Policies Map for mixed use development around 13 dwellings and enhanced Open Space.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

 - i.
-The preparation of a Master Plan which appropriately addresses: - The need to protect views of and across the principal heritage assets of the Minster, Holy Trinity Church, Bishops Palace and the Thurgarton Hundred Workhouse in accordance with policy So/PV 'Southwell Protected Views'; - 2.
+A design brief, to be prepared by the applicant, which appropriately addresses: - 1.
+The need to protect views of and across the principal heritage assets of the Minster, Holy Trinity Church, Bishops Palace and the Thurgarton Hundred Workhouse in accordance with policy So/PV 'Southwell Protected Views'; - 2.
 The sites sensitive Conservation Area location respecting its character and appearance; - 3.
 The setting of adjacent Listed Buildings; - 4.
 The Scheduled Ancient Monument and its setting which is partially located within the site through its incorporation into enhanced open space provision; - 5.
 Archaeological mitigation measures including preservation in situ and recording, where required, to reflect the high archaeological interest of the site; and - 6.
 Taking account of the above the provision of a suitable site design, density and layout. - ii.
-Preparation of a Flood Risk Assessment.
+Preparation of a Site Specific Flood Risk Assessment by the applicant forming part of any planning application.